Lets with Pets

 2 Be as flexible as possible.
 The more restrictive your search criteria are, the more difficult it will be for you to find a pet-friendly property.
 Try to be flexible on location and property type as this will increase your chances of finding somewhere for you and your pet to live.

 3 Write a CV for your pet.
 Provide your prospective landlord with as much information about your pet as you can.
-Write a CV and include contact details for your veterinary practice and for someone who can care for your pet in case of an emergency.
-You could also include details of your pet’s last vaccinations and any flea and worming treatments they have received.
+Include the contact details of your veterinary practice and someone who can care for your pet in an emergency.
+You could also include details of your pet's last vaccinations and any flea and worming treatments they have had.

 4 Get a reference for your pet.
-By providing your landlord with a reference from your previous landlord or your vet, you can show that your pet is both well behaved and capable of living in rented accommodation without causing problems or damage.
-This will also demonstrate that you are a responsible pet owner.
+By providing a reference from your previous landlord, you can show that your pet is well behaved and has caused no problems at your previous property.
+This will demonstrate that you are a responsible pet owner.

-7 Be honest, don’t sneak your pet in without permission.
-It’s never advisable to keep a pet in a property without the landlord’s consent.
+6 Be honest, don't sneak your pet in without permission.
+It's never advisable to keep a pet in a property without the landlord's consent.
 This will only lead to problems in the future and could result in the termination of your tenancy.
-It’s possible that keeping pets in the property may even violate the landlord’s own leasehold agreement.
-It’s advisable to always be honest about your pets from the start.
+Always be honest about your pets from the start.